dart-archive/dart-tutorials-samples/streams/README.txt

-The source code for these examples lives in the corresponding "web" directory in order to work with DartPad.
-Because these examples do not rely on dart:html, they could just as easily live in the "bin" directory.
+The source code for most of these examples is under /web directories but could just as easily be under bin/ directories, because most of these examples don't rely on dart:io.

-The one exception is the "read_file" example.
+The one exception is "read_file", which relies on dart:io.
-This example relies on "dart:io", so it can't be used with DartPad.